embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

     docker run -it vppillai/riscv-toolchain:0.1
     ```

+{% include image.html
+	img="images/posts/dockerDevops/image2.png"
+	width="640"
+	caption="Container with the new RISC-V toolchain"
+%}

+If you want to compile a codebase in your local machine with this toolchain, you can mount the volume into the container while running it.

-## Usecase: Compiling MPLABX projects with a custom Docker image
+## Usecase 2: Compiling MPLABX projects with a custom Docker image

 Microchip MPLABX project builds can be automated in a CI/CD pipeline using a Docker image with the tools pre-configured.
 MPLABX 6.0 even provides a CI/CD wizard tool to generate Docker files finetuned for your project needs.